Himavanta: Synopsis of the legend

 The conference went badly, because all types of creatures only wanted to show off their talents while also flustered and panicked.
 Phaya Naga thought to attack the pillar, so that it would strike half of the sun and fling it aside.
 He gathered all of his power and struck the pillar, but his plan failed.
 Kinnaree performed music and danced to try to put everyone at ease.
 The king of lions, Kochasri (คชสีห์), and other lions also tried to destroy the pillar, and similarly failed.
 All living creatures soon drew to the brink of death from the heat.
 Even Manusa Singha, Gabillapaksa's pet, was about to die.
-Phaya Naga then recalled a saying, "All things can be changed if change arises from the heart," but no one dared to test this.
+Phaya Naga then recalled a saying that "all things can be changed if change arises from the heart", but no one dared to test this.

 Kinnaree suggested that anyone who could solve this crisis would win her love as a prize.
 The situation escalated as the beasts began to fight each other once again, each seeking to claim her incomparable beauty.

 Gabillapaksa, who fell in love with Kinnaree, bowed his head and held his hands to his heart.
-Looking at his hands, he said, “I only have empty hands but I am willing to face greatness for her.
+Looking at his hands, he said: "I only have empty hands but I am willing to face greatness for her.
 I will not allow anyone to get her just as a prize.
 Even though the sun burns, even if I have to fight with the noble kings."
-Gabillapaksa flew up to the sky, wrenched his heart from his chest with his bare hand and shouted, “Although I am empty-handed, my weapon is my heart.
-I am willing to do this for every being in this world and it is called sacrifice.”
+Gabillapaksa flew up to the sky, wrenched his heart from his chest with his bare hand and shouted: "Although I am empty-handed, my weapon is my heart.
+I am willing to do this for every being in this world and it is called sacrifice."

 As he said these words, the heart in his hand transformed into a sword and flew towards the pillar.
 At the same time, Gabillapaksa's body fell to the ground.
 The sword of sacrifice smashed into the pillar, which fell and hit the sun, ejecting it away.

 The remaining half of the sun drew the sky back towards the world, changing the world from a flat shape into an oval.
 Everything went back to normal.
 Gabillapaksa's body, from which his heart and his mind were gone, was recovered by Kinnaree.
 After that time, he taught everyone what sacrifice was, that it could change the world and bring back peace.
-Ashamed of himself, Ra-maad changed his name to Rad (แรด, meaning "Rhino") and always did good things after that time.
+Ashamed of himself, Ra-maad changed his name to Rad (แรด, meaning 'Rhino') and always did good things after that time.